leonetlab-upct/bleo/README.md

 Make sure that the image name matches the value specified in the `bleo.conf` file:
 `docker_img="frr_ditg:v1"`

-If the image is not built beforehand, the deployment step (`bleo.sh`) will fail.
+Alternatively, you can use a different image by modifying the `docker_img` parameter in `bleo.conf`.

+This step is required before running bLEO.
+Otherwise, the deployment script (`bleo.sh`) will fail because the Docker image will not be available.

 ### 4. (Optional) Build utilities and eBPF module